DEV-ALI-ZAR/local-repo/README.md

 - Practice Git commands and workflows
 - Experiment with branching, merging, and commits
 - Safe environment for learning version control
+- Test working with multiple branches
+- Learn how to resolve merge conflicts

 ## Getting Started